- Starter

 dataSet.setData(staging.getData());

-Create EDI files
+Create EDI messages

 Step 1.
 Create a source Connection.